clintoncwolfe/attribute-validator/README.md

 To enforce the rules, include one of the two recipes in your runlist, or directly in your runlist.

-Most people will wnat this one, which will check for invalid attributes and abort the run before any* resources are actually converged:
+Most people will want this one, which will check for invalid attributes and abort the run before any* resources are actually converged:

    include_recipe "attribute-validator::compile-time-check"